 Supported by a grant from the Administration for Community Living/Administration on Aging (ACL/AOA), the National Indian Council on Aging (NICOA) worked with ACL/AOA to create a comprehensive website on elder care services in Indian Country.
 By taking a continuum of care approach, NICOA sought to make the idea of long-term care something each tribal community could learn about, as well as find ways to make these services a reality for their elders.

-This is why NICOA, in partnership with the National Resource Center on Native American Aging, the American Association of Retired Persons, the USAging and other key stakeholders, established a Tribal Long Term Services and Supports National Resource Center, also known as the NICOA Compass: https://nicoacompass.org.
+This is why NICOA, in partnership with the National Resource Center on Native American Aging, the American Association of Retired Persons, the USAging and other key stakeholders, established a Continuum of Care National Resource Center, also known as the NICOA Compass: https://nicoacompass.org.
 The goal of this project is to empower tribal communities to develop or expand long-term care for American Indian and Alaska Native elders and persons with disabilities within their local communities.

-Long-term care promotes independence, healthy living, and quality of life.
-Long-term care is person-centered and tailored to an individual’s needs over an extended period, including:
+Continuum of care promotes independence, healthy living, and quality of life.
+Continuum of care is person-centered and tailored to an individual’s needs over an extended period, including:

 - Health aides